 Going Too Big

 Another common mistake linked to brushes is using too large strokes.
 It's, again, based on impatience.
 The rule is that 80% of the work takes 20% of the time spent on it, which means you need to spend 80% of the working time finishing your artwork.
-If you created the sketch, the base, flat colors, and simple shading in two hours, there are still eight hours left.
+If you created the sketch, the base, flat colors, and simple shading in two hours in Photoshop, there are still eight hours left.
 Moreover, during these eight hours you'll see less progress than during the first two!
 How discouraging is that?

 You can clearly see it in the process pieces artists sometimes show to their public, like this.
 The first steps are huge—something from nothing is created.
 And then it slows down.
 You can barely see any difference between the last few steps, and yet that subtle difference probably took more time than all the previous ones!